Theoretical and Experimental Constraints for the Equation of State of Dense and Hot Matter: Observational constraints: astrophysics

 Measurements of stellar masses, radii and tidal deformabilities play a central role in establishing a link between neutron stars' microscopic and macroscopic properties.
 These observables depend upon the internal structure and composition of the matter that makes up the neutron star.
 This microphysical information is relayed through the equations of stellar structure by the EoS, which cannot be directly measured in laboratory experiments at the densities, temperatures, and isospin asymmetries relevant for neutron star cores.
 In the astrophysical context, the EoS is probed by a variety of astronomical observations of neutron stars, particularly electromagnetic observations in the radio and X-ray bands, as well as gravitational waves from the coalescence of compact binaries.
+These probes assume general relativity is the correct description of nature, as otherwise, observables would also depend on the theory of gravity that is considered (see e.g. \citealt{Yagi:2013bca,Yagi:2013awa}).